eelregit/mcfit/README.rst

 period of the periodic approximant, and use the exact Fourier transform of the kernel.
 One can calculate the latter analytically as a Mellin transform.
-This algorithm is optimal when the input function is smooth and spans a large range in :math:`\ln x`, and is ideal for oscillatory kernels which is problematic for the usual quadrature methods.
+This algorithm is optimal when the input function is smooth in :math:`\ln x`, and is ideal for oscillatory kernels with input spanning a wide range in :math:`\ln x`.

 Examples